Lisp-Stat/documentation/content/en/docs/Tasks/data-frame.md

 The files `precipitation.lisp` and `sg-weather.lisp` now contain a set of expressions that, when read in with the `load` command, will recreate the variables `precipitation` and `min-temp`.
-You can look at these files with an editor like the emacs editor and you can prepare files with your own data by following these examples.
+You can look at these files with an editor like the Emacs editor and you can prepare files with your own data by following these examples.